york-blockchain/fundamentals-of-backend-and-blockchain-development/4-class/exercise/hello-world-fs.md

 ### Make your own custom dapp {#make-your-own-custom-dapp}

-Wooooo, you made it to the end of the tutorial!
+Wooooo, you made it to the end of the exercise!
 To recap, you learned how to:

 - Connect a MetaMask wallet to your dapp project
 - Read data from your smart contract using the [Alchemy Web3](https://docs.alchemy.com/alchemy/documentation/alchemy-web3) API
 - Sign Ethereum transactions using MetaMask

-Now you're fully equipped to apply the skills from this tutorial to build out your own custom dapp project!
-As always, if you have any questions, don't hesitate to reach out to us for help in the [Alchemy Discord](https://discord.gg/gWuC7zB). 🧙‍♂️

-Once you complete this tutorial, let us know how your experience was or if you have any feedback by tagging us on Twitter [@alchemyplatform](https://twitter.com/AlchemyPlatform)!